LeviSamuelEvans/tthbb-utils/Utils/README.md

 ### Some additional scripts

-This folder contains miscellaneous analysis study scripts.
+The folder `additional-study-scripts` contains miscellaneous analysis study scripts.
 This includes:

 - `fsr_weights.py:` A script to save the final-state radiation weights to a `.csv` file and subsequently plot the distribution of these weights.
 - `transformer-correlations:` A script to derive the linear correlations between discriminating observables and the legacy transfomer discriminants, used as the fitting observables.
 This script was kindly provided by Luisa Carvalho (thanks!).

 For further details on each script, please refer to the descriptions included in the relevant python script.

+### Additional utilities

+The folder `utils` contains any extra scripts that have been used for the analysis.